 As most of the Group’s business consists of E&P conducted overseas, associated revenues (sales) and expenditures (costs) are denominated in foreign currencies (primarily in U.S. dollars), and profit and loss is subject to the effects of the foreign exchange market.
 In the event of appreciation in the value of the yen, yen-denominated sales and profits decrease.
 Conversely, in the event of depreciation in the value of the yen, yen-denominated sales and profits increase.

 On the other hand, when borrowing necessary funds, the Company borrows in foreign currencies.
 In the event of appreciation in the value of the yen, a foreign exchange gain on foreign-currency denominated borrowings is recorded as a result of fiscal year-end conversion; in the event of depreciation in the value of the yen, a foreign exchange loss is incurred.
 For this reason, the exchange risk associated with the above business is diminished and the impact of fluctuations in exchange rates on profit and loss tends to be mitigated.
+A ¥1 appreciation/depreciation against the U.S. dollar is expected to have a ¥3.2 billion impact on the Group for the year ending December 31, 2023.
 Moreover, although the Company is taking measures to reduce a portion of the risks associated with movements in foreign currency exchange rates, these measures by no means cover all possible risks.
 As a result, the impact of fluctuations in foreign currency exchange rates cannot be completely eliminated.

 (3) The effect of fluctuations in interest rates on financial results